-25 Surprising Ways Stress Affects Your Body
+23 Terrifying Ways Stress Wreaks Havoc on Your Body

 It raises your body temperature.

 For some people—young women especially—highly stressful situations can actually cause a spike in body temperature known as a psychogenic fever.
 And oddly enough, research published in the journal Temperature found that these fevers are remedied not with run-of-the-mill anti-fever medications, but with anti-anxiety medications and therapy.
 And for things you should avoid doing if you already have a high temperature, check out These Are the Worst Things You Can Do if You Have a Fever.

-It contributes to weight gain and higher BMIs.
+It contributes to weight gain.

 If you're struggling with an ever-widening waistline, your stress levels might be at least partially to blame.
 When researchers at University College London tested the hair follicles of more than 2,500 subjects, they found that higher BMIs and larger waist circumferences were associated with higher levels of cortisol, a stress hormone that affects both metabolic rates and fat storage.
 Combined with the overeating that chronic stress can trigger, those cortisol levels basically ensure that anxious individuals cannot and will not lose weight.
 And to see the role obesity plays in the severity of coronavirus symptoms, check out This One Condition Nearly Triples Your Chances of Dying From COVID-19.

 It causes high blood pressure.